 1948- the first Texaco Star Theater television show featuring a minor nightclub comedian named Milton Berle.
 Berle’s antics make him a major star and with Arthur Godfrey’s show help grow television from a scientific curiosity to the entertainment every household had to have.
 For ten years the U.S. public never missed Uncle Miltie on TV.

 1957- The Perry Mason TV show with Raymond Burr premiered.

-1970- 20 year old Bill Murray was arrested at O’Hare Airport for flying with ten pounds of marijuana.
-Dropped out of college, His older brother landed him a tryout at Chicago’s Second City Improv comedy club.
+1970- 20 year old Bill Murray was at O’Hare Airport waiting for a plane, when he joking told another passenger he had two bombs in his suitcase.
+An airline attendant overheard him and called the police.
+They didn’t find any bombs, but they did find ten pounds of marijuana.
+He was charged a misdemeanor.
+Dropped out of college, His older brother later landed him a tryout at Chicago’s Second City Improv comedy club.

 1985- “Money for Nothing” by Dire Straights hit #1 in the Billboard charts.
 Writer Mark Knopfler was inspired by a workman in an electronics store making fun of celebrities on MTV and wrote the conversation down.
 The CG animation done by London company Mainframe for the video was also groundbreaking.